Sandpile group of infinite graphs

-We exploit two key simple ideas: 1) if a set $S\subset\ZZ^2$ is a $C$-net, then there exists an explicit positive integer-valued function on $\ZZ^2$ which is strictly superharmonic on $\ZZ^2\setminus S$, which, in turn, guaranties that any bounded sandpile state can be relaxed, and so we can define a sandpile group $C(\ZZ^2,S)$ as in the finite case; 2) using the same function we show that the discrete Laplace operator on real-valued bounded function on $\ZZ^2\setminus S$ is invertible, which, by the snake lemma, provides an isomorphism between the group of $S^1$-valued harmonic functions on $\ZZ^2\setminus S$ and $C(\ZZ^2,S)$.
-This isomorphism simplifies studying the torsion of $C(\ZZ^2,S)$.
+We exploit two key simple ideas: 1) if a set $S\subset\ZZ^2$ is a $C$-net, then there exists an explicit positive integer-valued function on $\ZZ^2$ which is strictly superharmonic on $\ZZ^2\setminus S$, which, in turn, guarantees that any bounded sandpile state can be relaxed, and so we can define a sandpile group $C(\ZZ^2, S)$ as in the finite case; 2) using the same function we show that the discrete Laplace operator on real-valued bounded function on $\ZZ^2\setminus S$ is invertible, which, by the snake lemma, provides an isomorphism between the group of $S^1$-valued harmonic functions on $\ZZ^2\setminus S$ and $C(\ZZ^2, S)$.
+This isomorphism simplifies studying the torsion of $C(\ZZ^2, S)$.
 The group of $S^1$-valued harmonic functions on $\ZZ^2$ (so-called ``harmonic model'') and its connection to sandpile has been extensively studied in \cite{schmidt2009abelian, shirai2016solvable}.
+We would like to thank Mikhail Shkolnikov, Evgeny Verbitskiy, Fedor Petrov for fruitful discussions.